 AL Wild Card

 The AL Wild-Card race has been just that—wild.
-The Tampa Bay Rays, Cleveland Indians, and Texas Rangers have been battling for the final two spots in the playoffs, and it could take until the final game of the season for the race to be decided.
+The Tampa Bay Rays, Cleveland Guardians, and Texas Rangers have been battling for the final two spots in the playoffs, and it could take until the final game of the season for the race to be decided.
 Tampa Bay currently has the inside track to host the one-game playoff at its home field, but all bets are off as these teams sprint towards the finish line.

 Boston Red Sox | Tickets